OrBenNaim/FacialRecognition/ProjectReport.md

 ### 1.3 Approach Overview
 Our solution uses a Siamese Neural Network architecture that:
-- Learns to extract meaningful features from face images
+- Learn to extract meaningful features from face images
 - Computes similarity between pairs of faces
 - Makes verification decisions based on learned similarities
 - Requires only one reference image per person